What to Know About Parking Ratios

 For example, a central business district could have a parking ratio of as little as one car per thousand, but a suburban office park may require six or more.

-Similarly, local municipalities and what they consider standard will likely affect your parking ratio.
+Similarly, local municipalities and what they consider standard will likely affect your parking ratio and the amount of parking spaces you need for need for handicapped employees.

 parking permit employees

-Most building and zoning codes specify parking ratios.
+Most building and zoning codes specify their respective parking ratios.
 So before a developer can build a building, they have to submit plans that describe the size of the building and of its parking lot.
 The property can't be built if the two do not align with local regulations.
+This is a critical stage in property development.

 You also must consider your region's parking minimums.
 Parking minimums are the number of parking spaces a building must have according to city code.